zxul767/ex-machina/content/blog/recursion/index.md

     ...
 ```

-If you're interested in seeing this in action and studying the whole code in detail, you can clone [this repository](https://github.com/zxul767/pyexpr/) and play with the implementation (e.g., check out the tests in `tests`).
+If you're interested in seeing this in action and studying the whole code in detail, you can clone [this repository](https://github.com/zxul767/pyexpr/) and play with the implementation (e.g., check out and run the code in `tests`).

 As the following test demonstrates, the implementation doesn't handle full simplification of the resulting expressions, but you can verify that it otherwise works as expected: